Qsen02/User-interface-design/README.md

 # User interface design
  Repository with exercises from university.
-Exercises with C# and XAML.
+Exercises with C# and XAML for universe windows platform and mobile apps for android.